-These Guidelines are concerned with "Tensioned Fabric Structures".
+These Guidelines are concerned with "Tensioned Membrane Structures", also termed "Tensioned Fabric Structures".

-The main applications are roof and shade structures made from flexible fabric materials which are fabricated to form prestressed surfaces capable of providing environmental protection from rain, hail, wind or sun.
+The main applications are roof and shade structures made from flexible fabric materials which are fabricated to form pre-stressed surfaces capable of providing environmental protection from rain, hail, wind or sun.